 Output :

-Little o is used as an asymptotic notation like big o.
-For example
+Just like Big O, little o is also used as an asymptotic notation.
+For example:

 \documentclass{article}